For daily wit & wisdom, sign up for the Almanac newsletter.

 The best way to learn a new sport is from a professional instructor, and many places that rent or sell snowshoes offer short lessons.

-Snowshoeing Tips & Techniques
+Tips & Techniques for Your First Snowshoeing Adventure

 Here’s what to keep in mind on your first day out: